neuliulibin1992/fx-trading-system/README.md

 It provides:
 - Scripts to setup the apps
-- `.yo-rc.json` files in customer-service, supplier-service, invoice-service, product-service directory that will be used to generate apps
+- `.yo-rc.json` files in fx-price-service directory that will be used to generate apps
 - A `central-server-config/` directory that can be used to edit the registry's config server configuration but _only in dev profile_ (a git repository is used in prod profile)

 It depends on [generator-jhipster-docker-compose](https://github.com/jhipster/generator-jhipster-docker-compose) to generate a global docker-compose file.